 Enjoy a Luxury Yacht Charter in New England

-With an extensive yacht charter cruising area including Long Island, the islands of Rhode Island, Martha’s Vineyard, Nantucket and Cape Cod, New Hampshire, Maine and Canada, along with the coasts of Nova Scotia, New Brunswick and Cape Breton, this sailing area is beautiful; heralded by:
+With an extensive New England yacht charter cruising area, including Long Island, the islands of Rhode Island, Martha’s Vineyard, Nantucket and Cape Cod, New Hampshire, Maine, and Canada, along with the coasts of Nova Scotia, New Brunswick, and Cape Breton, this sailing area is beautiful; heralded by:

 - Wide sandy beaches and sand dunes, along with rocky cliffs and pine trees;

 - Historic lighthouses and little fishing villages;

 - Lobster pots rigged to catch Maine lobsters to be enjoyed freshly steamed on board;

 - Waters filled with codfish, halibut, oysters, clams, mussels, crabs, and scallops for a bounty of fresh New England seafood.

 New England means excellent seafood, great harbors, lovely anchorages, Colonial history, and fresh clean winds.

 Board your boat in Newport, Rhode Island.
 There are several “must do” things in Newport, “the city by the sea.”
 The mansions are on the top of the list.
 These were merely summer cottages for the rich and famous following the Civil War.
 One of the best ways to appreciate the sheer beauty of the mansions is by walking the Cliff Walk, a three-and-one-half-mile path that hugs the coastline.
 Other places to visit include the International Tennis Hall of Fame, the Museum of Yachting, the many galleries and “Antique Alley”.